-Tonight, we made shark crafts out of paper plates.
-I gave her a paper plate and began to explain to her how we were going to make our craft.
+Tonight, my daughter and I decided we were going to make shark crafts out of paper plates.
+I gave her a paper plate and began to give her a little direction.
 She cut me off mid-sentence.
 “No mama, I can do it myself.”
+So that she did.
 When we make our crafts together, I love watching her bring her own visions to life.
 We worked on our projects side by side.

-I painted my plate in a shade of blue & then painted a semi-circle in a lighter shade of blue around the mouth.
-Mai painted her plate too.
+I painted my plate in a shade of blue and then painted a semi-circle in a lighter shade of blue around the mouth.
+My little girl painted her plate too.

-I cut a mouth out of black construction paper & painted in teeth.
-Mai painted in her own teeth & added cheeks to her shark.
+I cut a mouth out of black construction paper and painted in teeth.
+She painted in her own teeth and added cheeks to her shark.

 I mounted a set of googly eyes to black construction paper cut into circles.
-Mai painted in black circles & glued eyes to the center of them.
+Mai painted in black circles and glued eyes to the center of them.

 I cut fins out of construction paper for both of us & we glued both of our projects.
-I set mine to the side to dry as Mai added on her finishing touches.
+I set mine to the side to dry, as my daughter added on her finishing touches.
 She painted seaweed on his face because she said that he was hungry.

-She added a few drops of glue to the bottom of her craft & told me that they were her shark’s baby eggs.
+She added a few drops of glue to the bottom of her craft and told me that they were her shark’s baby eggs.
 “Look mama, my shark is awesome.”
 Yes it is, baby!